Chapter 13.02

 Section 101.4, Referenced Codes, is deleted in its entirety and replaced with the following:

 101.4.
 Referenced Codes.
-The 2022 California Building Standards Code shall be considered part of the requirements of this code to the extent of each such reference.
+The 2025 California Building Standards Code shall be considered part of the requirements of this code to the extent of each such reference.

 Section 104.8, Liability, is amended to include the following:

+104.8.
+Liability.
 The provisions of this section shall apply if the Building Official or his/her authorized representative are employees of this jurisdiction and shall also apply if the Building Official or his/her authorized representatives acting under contract as agents of this jurisdiction.

-Section 105.5 is amended as follows:
+Section 105.5, Expiration, is amended as follows:

 Time limitation for permit expiration as the result of code enforcement shall be as per notice of violation or as otherwise determined by the Building Official.

-Section 105.8.
+105.8.
 Reconstruction.
 If the value of the reconstruction (or renovations) of a building is equal to or exceeds 75 percent of the value of the building, the entire building shall comply with the code provisions for new construction.
 The value of the reconstruction (or renovation) for a property shall include the value of all construction stemming from construction-related permits issued within the last two years.

 Section 107.3, Examination of Documents, is amended to add a paragraph as follows:

-An expedited review and permit issuance process shall be provided for EV Charging Stations and simplified forms for submittal will be made available on City’s website.
+An expedited review and permit issuance process shall be provided for EV charging stations, and simplified forms for submittal will be made available on City’s website.

-Section 109.4, Fees, is amended to read as follows:
+Section 109.4, Fees, is amended in its entirety to read as follows:

 Section 111.5, Declaration of Intended Use, is added to read as follows: